noxonsu/tools.onout.org/doc/faq.md

 ## How do I provide technical support?

-- use more emojis 😍
+- Use more emojis 😍
-- be responsive 😇
+- Be responsive 😇
-- do not make promises on exact dates 🤔
+- Do not make promises on exact dates 🤔
-- never promise to integrate features without doing your research first (are they at all possible?) 🐤
+- Never promise to integrate features without doing your research first (are they at all possible?) 🐤
-- use even more emojis 😱
+- Use even more emojis 😱
-- ask for your clients opinion 🙌
+- Ask for your client's opinion 🙌

 ### Sample answers